LeadSimple/buildium/docs/RentalOwnerRequestsApi.md

   taskcategoryid: 56, # Integer | Filters results to any tasks with the specified category identifier.
   priorities: ['Low'], # Array<String> | Filters results to any tasks whose priority matches the specified values.
 If no priority is specified, tasks with any priority will be returned.
   assignedtoid: 56, # Integer | Filters results to any tasks that have been assigned to the specified staff user identifier.
-  tasktitle: 'tasktitle_example', # String | Filters results to any task whose title *contains* the specified value.
+  tasktitle: 'tasktitle_example' # String | Filters results to any task whose title *contains* the specified value.
-  orderby: 'orderby_example', # String | `orderby` indicates the field(s) and direction to sort the results in the response.
-See <a href=\"#section/API-Overview/Bulk-Request-Options\">Bulk Request Options</a> for more information.
-  offset: 56, # Integer | `offset` indicates the position of the first record to return.
-The `offset` is zero-based and the default is 0.
-  limit: 56 # Integer | `limit` indicates the maximum number of results to be returned in the response. `limit` can range between 1 and 1000 and the default is 50.
 }

 begin